A folded model for compositional data analysis: Simulation Studies

-For this part of our simulation study, two values of $\alpha$ were chosen, namely $-0.5$ and $0.5$, and 4-dimensional data ($D=5$) from a multivariate normal distribution with two different mean vectors and a variety of different covariance parameters were generated.
-Specifically, we used mean vectors
+In this simulation study, $\alpha$ was fixed and we examined the accuracy of the EM algorithm in terms of estimating $\pmb{\mu}_\alpha$, $\pmb{\Sigma}_\alpha$ and $p$ for increasing sample sizes.
+Specifically, two values of $\alpha$ were chosen, namely $-0.5$ and $0.5$, and 4-dimensional data ($D=5$) from a multivariate normal distribution with two different mean vectors and a variety of different covariance parameters were generated.
+In particular, we used mean vectors

 and covariance matrices